tnebooks/12th-zoology/content.en/zoology/molecular-genetics/_index.md

 new field combines pharmacology (the science of drugs) and genomics (the study of genes and their functions) to develop effective, safe medications and doses that will be tailored to a person’s genetic makeup.

-**5.15 DNA fingerprinting technique** The DNA fingerprinting technique was first
+## DNA fingerprinting technique

-developed by Alec Jeffreys in 1985 (Recipient of the Royal Society’s Copley Medal in 2014).
+The DNA fingerprinting technique was first developed by Alec Jeffreys in 1985 (Recipient of the Royal Society’s Copley Medal in 2014).
 Each of us have the same chemical structure of DNA.
 But there are millions of differences in the DNA sequence of base pairs.
 This makes the uniqueness among us so that each of us except identical twins is different from each other genetically.
 The DNA of a person and finger prints are unique.
 There are 23 pairs of human chromosomes with 1.5 million pairs of genes.
 It is a well known fact that genes are segments of DNA which differ in the sequence of their nucleotides.
 Not all segments of DNA code for proteins, some DNA segments have a regulatory function, while others are intervening sequences (introns) and still others are repeated DNA sequences.
 In DNA fingerprinting, short repetitive nucleotide sequences are specific for a person.
 These nucleotide sequences are called as **variable number tandem repeats (VNTR)**.The VNTRs of two persons generally show variations and are useful as genetic markers.

 DNA finger printing involves identifying differences in some specific regions in DNA sequence called **repetitive DNA**, because in these sequences, a small stretch of DNA is repeated many times.
 These repetitive DNA are separated from bulk genomic DNA as different peaks during density gradient centrifugation.
 The bulk DNA forms a major peak and the other small peaks are referred to as **satellite DNA**.
 Depending on base composition (A : T rich or G : C rich), length of segment and number of repetitive units, the satellite DNA is classified into many sub categories such as micro-satellites, mini- satellites, etc., These sequences do not code for any proteins, but they form a large portion of human genome.
 These sequences show high degree of polymorphism and form the basis of DNA fingerprinting (Fig. 5.15).
 DNA isolated